alexandru/alexn.org/_posts/2020-12-20-no-acceptable-ads.md

 <figure>
   <img src="{% link assets/media/articles/brave-ad-example.png %}"
-    alt="Screenshot shown on Brave's website, showing a contextual ad, which might as well be a scam." />
+    alt="Screenshot shown on Brave's website, showing a contextual ad, which might as well be a scam." loading="lazy" />
   <figcaption>Screenshot from Brave's website, showing a contextual ad, which might as well be a scam.</figcaption>
 </figure>